Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum: Results and discussion

 Ensembling LLMs helps: a hard-voting ensemble of the best gated few-shot Gemma and its QLoRA variant reaches $F_1 = 0.277$, a statistically significant gain over the best single LLM.
 However, supervised DeBERTa remains clearly ahead.
 The best single direct DeBERTa variant (with LIWC-22 features and tuned threshold) reaches $F_1 = 0.320$.
 A soft-voting ensemble of three direct DeBERTa models (baseline, LIWC-22, and Prev-2 sentences), with a tuned global threshold $t^\star = 0.29$, achieves our overall best result with $F_1 = 0.332$.

 Bootstrap tests confirm that the DeBERTa ensemble significantly improves over its strongest single component and over the best LLM ensemble (one-sided lower 95\% bound $\Delta F_1 = 0.045$, $p<10^{-3}$).
-Under the 7--9B parameter scale and single-8\,GB-GPU constraint, \emph{well-tuned supervised encoders with small ensembles outperform instruction-tuned open LLMs} on this fine-grained, imbalanced task.
+Under the 7--9B parameter scale and the single-GPU constraint considered here, \emph{well-tuned supervised encoders with small ensembles outperform instruction-tuned open LLMs} on this fine-grained, imbalanced task.